thorrellt/thorrellt/README.md

 My name is Thorrell and I am a recent CS graduate who is transitioning careers in software/web development.

 - 🔭 I’m currently working on ...
-Building a personal website
+Building a job board full stack project
 - 🔨 I’m currently practicing ...
-HTML/CSS via [frontendmentor.io Challenges](https://github.com/thorrellt/front_end_mentor_solutions)
+Full-stack development
 - 🌱 I’m currently learning ...
-Javascript via [exercism.org's JS Learning Track](https://github.com/thorrellt/exercism_solutions)
+The deeper functionalities and principles of node.js, express, and MongoDB
 - 👯 I’m looking to collaborate on ...
-TBD
+Any M.E.R.N. stack projects where I can contribute
 - 🤔 I’m looking for help with ...
-Web Development
+Career growth within software development
 - 💬 Ask me about ...
 Anything, as long as the correct answer is optional
 - 📫 How to reach me: ... thorrellt@gmail.com
 - 😄 Pronouns: ... he/him